varughese/megabus-ticket-finder/docs/database.md

 | `users` 	| This contains a list of subscriptions each user is subscribed to 	|

 ## Examples
+In these examples, note that you can't store arrays in Firebase (for reasons detailed [here](https://firebase.googleblog.com/2014/04/best-practices-arrays-in-firebase.html))
 #### tickets
 ```json
 {